Zeyu-ZEYU/Megatron-DeepSpeed/README.md

-## Repo of ZeroC
+## Repo of FastDC

-A zero-overhead KV dimensionality compression system for KV cache reduction in LLM inference.
+Fast KV Dimensionality Compression for Efficient LLM Serving

 ## Datasets

 ### Accuracy Metric Selection

 - For classification tasks and information retrieval tasks, we use the ***accuracy*** as the metric.
-- For summarization tasks, we use ***ROUGE-1*** [1] score as the accuracy score.
+- For summarization tasks and article generation tasks, we use ***ROUGE-1*** [1] score as the accuracy score.
 - For code completion, we use ***Edit Similarity (normalized Levenshtein distance)*** [2-3] as the accuracy.

 ### Dataset Dir
-IMDb movie genre classification: /zeroc/datasets/imdb
+IMDb movie genre classification: /fastdc/datasets/imdb

-arXiv summarization: /zeroc/datasets/arxiv
+arXiv summarization: /fastdc/datasets/arxiv

-Cocktail for information retrieval: /zeroc/datasets/cocktail
+Cocktail for information retrieval: /fastdc/datasets/cocktail

-HumanEval for code completion: /zeroc/datasets/humaneval
+HumanEval for code completion: /fastdc/datasets/humaneval

+PG-19 for article generation: /fastdc/datasets/pg-19

-## ZeroC Dir
+## FastDC Dir
-/zeroc  # ZeroC related code
+/fastdc  # FastDC related code
 - datasets
 - exp
 - kernels